-Maoists push back against modernizing China
+As Mao death anniversary nears, supporters push back in China

 China's Foreign Ministry distanced itself from the events, saying they were organized by overseas Chinese groups.

-Some of Mao's fans are planning events in China, including Sima Nan, a television pundit, blogger and Communist Party defender, who lauds Mao while avoiding expressing too much open dissent.
+Some of Mao's fans are holding events in China, including Sima Nan, a television pundit, blogger and Communist Party defender, who lauds Mao while avoiding expressing too much open dissent.

-Sima told Reuters he would be holding a calligraphy exhibition and discussion group, attended by people who had known Mao.
+On Thursday, about 50 people showed up at the Beijing opening of a painting and calligraphy exhibition on Mao that Sima had helped organize.

 While he does not think Xi has played down Mao, and indeed approves of Xi, he is clear on the problems caused by ignoring what Mao stood for, things like equality and respect for the masses rather than today's get-rich-quick China.